ngeiswei/reasoning-bio-as-xp/benchmarks/db-ratio/README.md

-Note that values of `db-ratio` from 0.1 to 0.5 was obtained on an Intel i7-6700HQ 2.60GHz, while values from 0.6 to 1.0 was obtained on an Intel Xeon E5-2667 v3 3.20GHz explaining the discontinuity in run-time between 0.5 and 0.6, the overall trend remains however.
+Note that values of `db-ratio` from 0.1 to 0.5 was obtained on an Intel i7-6700HQ 2.60GHz, while values from 0.6 to 1.0 was obtained on an Intel Xeon E5-2667 v3 3.20GHz likely explaining the counter-trend behavior between 0.5 and 0.6, the overall trend remains however.

 ### db-ratio vs warnings